Health Coverage for You and Your Family

 If you went to a participating pharmacy and were charged for your flu vaccine, you can submit a reimbursement to Aetna.
 Complete steps 1-25 in the reimbursement form, and attach your receipt and other supporting documentation.

-• How is the deductible calculated for the Value plan, employee plus legal spouse.
+• How is the deductible calculated for the Value plan, employee plus spouse.
 Can one individual meet the deductible of $1600 or does each individual have to independently meet $800?

 The Value Health plan option has an individual deductible of $800, and family deductible of $1,600.
 These are applied separately but accumulate together towards the family deductible.